ma-kjh/Neural-Networks-and-Deep-Learning-2024-1st/Assignment 2/readme.md

 ![Report2_LeNet5_reg_trn_val_sep](https://github.com/ma-kjh/Neural-Networks-and-Deep-Learning-2024-1st/assets/132344612/388dd726-9d77-4775-aee9-97dfce83cc2c)

 `In our case, we emply two regularization techniques, L2 Regularization (SGD weight decay) and BatchNorm.
-As you can see, L2 Reg and BatchNorm can improve little bit the validation performance than original one.`
+As you can see, L2 Reg and BatchNorm can improve little bit the validation performance than original one.
+(98.76 vs 99.14)`